microchip-pic-avr-examples/dspic33c-touch-can-lin-curiosity-oob/README.md

 ## Summary

-This project demonstrates the touch functions on dsPIC33C Touch CAN LIN Curiosity Development Board using MCC- Melody driver code.
+This project demonstrates the touch functions on dsPIC33C Touch CAN LIN Curiosity Development Board using MCC- Melody driver code and Touch library.

 Demo code will indicate the touch position of the slider via on-board general purpose LEDs.
 LED1 switches on when the left most slider is pressed.
 LED 2-3-4-5 switches on as the touch moves towards right.
 Touch position is also transferred via UART to data visualizer.